golanlevin/60-212/2026/assignments/assignment_1.md

 Nine variations of the same underlying method do not constitute nine different ideas; a modification should substantially change the computational question being asked, not merely the appearance of its answer.
 Your treatments must be substantially different from one another, and from those in Parts A and B. Aim for conceptual **breadth**, visual **surprise**, and behavioral **richness**.
 A mathematically tricky algorithm is not necessarily an interesting one, and a simple rule can produce remarkably interesting behavior.
 Part of your job is to exercise aesthetic judgment: which computational processes are worth looking at?

-As you work, continually regenerate the point set to test your designs.
+As you work, continually re-randomize the point set to test your designs.
 An interesting treatment should not merely produce one fortunate composition; it should define an open-ended system whose behavior remains interesting as its input changes.

 #### Part C Deliverables: